jirotoh/express-io-pubsub/README.md

 # Express to Socket.io publish/subscribe

+## Features
-Allows express to publish messages to be received by a socket.io server.
-The servers can be completely independent.
+ * Allows an Express server to publish messages to a subscribed Socket.io server
+ * Shared data storage can use MongoDB (capped collection tailable cursors) or Redis (pubsub)
+ * Servers can be completely independent.
+They just need to be able to connect to the data store

+## Description
+Express server connects to either a MongoDB capped collection or publishes to a Redis channel.
+This is accomplished through simple middleware making request.publish(room, event, data) available

+Socket.io server connects to the same collection or subscribes to a Redis channel.
+This is done through a listen command, and then the client can join the room/channel to listen to.

 ## Usage
 ### Socket.io